MiyakuKage/discord-momotalk/README.md

        - You can also have Arona or any character on your main chats! <br>
 	 <br></h4>
 <hr>
 Like what you're seeing?
-Maybe tell me a kind message on <a href="https://mimiya.nekoweb.org/">my website!</a>
+Maybe leave me a kind message on <a href="https://mimiya.nekoweb.org/">my website</a>!